Interested in contributing a story or photo to Iris?

-Alison Kuhn is a third-year, Media Studies and Women, Gender, and Sexuality double major.
+Alison Kuhn is a fourth-year, Media Studies and Women, Gender, and Sexuality double major.
 Aside from committing her time to Iris, Alison acts as an officer and founder of the University of Virginia Media Studies Society.
-She works as an office assistant at Memorial Gymnasium and for the Uva Intramural Recreational Sports Department as a social media coordinator.
-In her spare time you’re likely to find her sipping on an iced, vanilla latte at Para Coffee, watching Broad City, or playing in an intramural soccer game.
+She works as an office assistant at Memorial Gymnasium and for the U.Va.
+Intramural Recreational Sports Department as a social media coordinator.
+In her spare time you’re likely to find her sipping on an iced, vanilla latte at Para Coffee, watching Broad City or playing in an intramural soccer game.

 Michelle Cho is a fourth-year Media Studies and Women, Gender and Sexuality double major.
 She is currently a first year MPP student at the Frank Batten School for Leadership and Public Policy.
 She is interested in international development and how gender-inclusive policy can increase the effectiveness of foreign aid.
 Michelle currently web edits for U.Va.
 Global and is actively involved in Chi Alpha Christian fellowship.
 In her free time, Michelle is an avid journaler and doodler.

 Olivia Knott is a third year majoring in Media Studies and American Studies, focusing on the relationship between gender, race and media in the United States.
 Along with interning for Iris, Olivia also helped run the social media for the Women’s Center over the summer of 2014.
 She loves live music, hiking and putting sriracha on everything.

 Alaina Segura is a second year, majoring in Psychology and French.
 In addition to interning for Iris, she also is an active member of The Psychological Society at U.Va. and a Madison House volunteer.
 She is a staunch feminist, a dog lover and an avid traveler.